DosMike/SM-MiscPlugins/README.md

 ## [TF2] Train-Streak
 Might already exist, couldn't find it, rewrote it.
 Gives environmental vehicles (usually trains in TF2) kills a killstreak.
 Oh and saw blades.

+## [TF2] Wallclimb
+Reimplementation of VSH wallclimb taken from VScript (original by LizardOfOz).
+Voice lines not included.
+Hit a wall and go!